a Pilgrimage Chaplain

-Start off your pilgrimage in Lanciano, where the most famous Eucharistic Miracle of the Catholic Church took place during the 8th century.
-Then head for San Giovanni Rotondo, where St. Padre Pio spent most of his life and where his tomb can be found today.
-St. Padre Pio, a Capuchin friar, priest and mystic is popular for his devotion to God, care for the sick and supernatural gifts.
+Your pilgrimage begins in Lanciano, where the most famous Eucharistic Miracle of the Catholic Church took place during the 8th century.
+Next stop is San Giovanni Rotondo, where St. Padre Pio spent most of his life and where his tomb can be found today.
+St. Padre Pio, a Capuchin friar, priest and mystic is known for his devotion to God, care for the sick and supernatural gifts.

 Travel to Rome to join the Holy Week celebrations with Pope Francis and other pilgrims.
 On Good Friday, participate in the Way of the Cross with Pope Francis which starts at the Roman Colosseum up to the Palantine Hill.
 Celebrate Easter with a Papal Mass in St. Peter’s Square, followed by the Pope’s “Urbi et Orbi” blessings and Easter Message.

 Continue your pilgrimage to the Holy Land, to trace the footsteps of Jesus.
 Visit the places where He lived, died and rose again.
 Listen to the guided scripture meditation standing in the places that set the scenes of those biblical readings.

 Head for Nazareth, the place where Jesus spent His childhood.
 Visit the Basilica of the Annunciation, believed to be Mary’s house where the angel Gabriel appeared and announced to Mary that she is about to give birth to Jesus.
 Next stop is Mount Tabor, the site of the Transfiguration of Jesus.
 Not to be missed is a relaxing boat ride along the Sea of Galilee, where Jesus calmed the storm, walked on the water and most probably even swam in the lake.